EuroProofNet/europroofnet.github.io/_pages/grants.md

 Proposals must be made through the [e-COST system](https://e-services.cost.eu/activity/grants/add?type=STSM) (you need to add a bank account on your profile first).
 The following documents must be uploaded:

-- The application form provided by e-COST which requires:
+- The application [template](STSM-application-template.docx) which requires:
   - Details of the STSM (title and dates)
   - Goals of the STSM (max 200 words)
   - Working plan (max 500 words)